AGOG-Entertainment/brutal-grounds-dedicated-server/README.md

 When you're behind a NAT you might neet to use `-ExternalGamePort=`.
 And you need to use `-QueryPort=-1`.
 This tells the Steam Master Server what your external port is so that clients know how to connect from the Server Browser.

 ## Configuration
-As of right now the configuration is very limited, but here's a list of available launch paramaters.
+As of right now the configuration is very limited, but here's a list of available launch paramaters:
 - `-log` (Recommended) Outputs the server to the log.
 - `-nullrhi` (Recommended) Tells the server to not try and allocate memory on the GPU.
 - `-AdminId=` (Recommended) Sets the Admin ID(s) for the server which allows you to control the server when connected to it in-game.
 This method is very temporary and we plan on making it more robust in the future.